 Free Printable First Days of School Flipbook

-Prepare for your first days back to school with a printable flipbook.
+Prepare for your first days back to school, with the above kindness activity and with a printable flipbook.
 Filled with lots of great activities for children to work on and complete during the first few weeks.
 This activity book is also ideal to send home, or hand out at a meet the teacher night.

-Subscribe and gain access to my Free Resource Library – filled with lots of educational and fun activities.
+Subscribe and gain access to my Free Resource Library.
+It’s filled with lots of educational and fun activities.